tvdboom/ATOM/docs_sources/user_guide/nlp.md

 with adjacent words.
 For example, the word `new` has a completely different meaning when the word `york` is directly after it than when it's not.
 These combinations of two words are called bigrams.
-When there are three words, they are called trigrams.
+When there are three words, they are called trigrams, and with four words quadgrams.

-The [Tokenizer](../../API/nlp/tokenizer) class converts a document into a sequence of words, and can create the most frequent bigrams and trigrams.
+The [Tokenizer](../../API/nlp/tokenizer) class converts a document into a sequence of words, and can create the most frequent bigrams, trigrams and quadgrams.
 It can be accessed from atom through the [tokenize](../../API/ATOM/atomclassifier/#tokenize) method.